peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Weighted_Choice_With_Replacement></a>
 #### Weighted Choice With Replacement

 The first kind is called weighted choice _with replacement_ (which can be thought of as drawing a ball, then putting it back) or a _categorical distribution_, where the probability of choosing each item doesn't change as items are chosen.
+In the following pseudocode:

-The following pseudocode implements a method `WeightedChoice` that takes a single list `weights` of weights (integers 0 or greater), and returns the index of a weight from that list.
+- `WeightedChoice` takes a single list `weights` of weights (integers 0 or greater) and returns the index of a weight from that list.
 The greater the weight, the more likely its index will be chosen.
+- `CumulativeWeightedChoice` takes a single list `weights` of N _cumulative weights_; they start at 0 and the next weight is not less than the previous.
+Returns a number in the interval [0, N - 1).

+&mdash;

     METHOD WeightedChoice(weights)
         if size(weights) == 0: return error
         msum = 0
         // Get the sum of all weights
-        // NOTE: Kahan summation is more robust
-        // than the naive summing given here i = 0
+        i = 0
         while i < size(weights)
             msum = msum + weights[i]